theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 ## Release

-Standalone Windows executables included.
 Python is not required for normal use.
+Standalone Windows executables included for:
+- Main String editor
+- MANA.DAT editor
+- Graphic (VGA/CP) editor